Ejipuh/Plantey-Garden/P- Setup go links on site.md

 	- See [this page](https://flancia.org/mine/go-links/) for what makes go links powerful

 ---
-## Key Results:
+## Key Results (KR):
-- [ ] A go link exists for each note in [Obsidian Database]/Plantey-Garden (subfolder for where I hold my Obsidian notes) based on title unless otherwise specified
+1. A go link exists for each note in [Obsidian Database]/Plantey-Garden (subfolder for where I hold my Obsidian notes) based on title unless otherwise specified
-- [ ] New go link destinations are automatically updated...
+2. New go link destinations are automatically updated...
-- [ ] Wikilinks on site are represented by go links, to allow me to change where things are hosted
+3. Wikilinks on site are represented by go links, to allow me to change where things are hosted
-- [ ] Make a list of where you've used the go links?
+4. Make a list of where I've used the go links?
 (If outside of digital greenhouse/garden)

-## Flexible Strategy
+## Flexible Strategy (FS)
-For updating implicit redirect list...
+I. For updating implicit redirect list...
 - [ ] Learn how to edit text files with code and templating...
 - [ ] Figure out how to run this from cmd
 - [ ] Add the start of this to AHK

+II.
 For making live list of go links...
 - [ ] Use STH to upload the text file
 - [ ] figure out how to delete .htaccess from cmd
 - [ ] figure out how to upload that text file as .htaccess

+III.
 For updating the go link destination...
 - [ ] Whenever a new github link is updated:
 	- [ ] a redirect is created in the text file
 	- [x] GitHub note for this is updated
 	- [ ] Site is updated

+IV.
 For making wikilinks clickable...
 - [ ] Edit a text file with a script to add a new go link based on markdown format